How to link Confluence with an AI knowledge bot: The 2026 guide

 • A salesperson: "What are the key talking points for the Q3 product launch?"

 In each case, they get a direct, synthesized answer right away.
-This is a huge help for common situations like internal IT and HR support, getting new hires up to speed without overwhelming them, and giving developers quick access to technical specs without breaking their concentration.
+This is a huge help for internal IT and HR support, getting new hires up to speed quickly, and giving developers fast access to technical specs.

 Three ways to link Confluence with an AI knowledge bot